pranjalv123/ASTRID-1/README.md

 Make will automatically download and compile FastME 2, and place all necessary files in `build/bin/`.

+## Packaging

+Get PyInstaller (http://www.pyinstaller.org/), and run `pyinstaller ASTRID.spec` from the repository root.
+This will produce the `dist` folder and an `ASTRID` executable in it.

 # Usage
       ASTRID [-h] -i INPUT [-b --bsfile BSFILE]